Qila Mubarak, Patiala: Qila Mubarak complex

-Quila Androon
+Qila Androon

 Qila Androon has 13 royal chambers with scenes from Hindu mythology painted in the Patiala art style.

 Museum of Armoury & Chandelier

 The Darbar Hall contains rare cannons, swords, shields and maces, daggers of Guru Gobind Singh, and sword of Nadir Shah.

+Artwork

+The complex's walls are adorned with mural paintings in the form of frescoes.
+The paintings exhibit Vaishnavist themes, which played a talismanic role for the Patiala ruling dynasty.

 Restoration work

 Being a 300-year-old building, the Qila is described as being in 'bad shape' and has been extensively damaged.
-The fortress is described by the World Monuments Fund as one of world’s 100 "most endangered monuments" in year 2004.
+The fortress was described by the World Monuments Fund as one of world's 100 "most endangered monuments" in year 2004.

 Restoration work of Qila has been undertaken by Indian National Trust for Arts and Cultural Heritage, which has been financially assisted by the state and national governments Archaeological Survey of India.
 The World Monuments Watch has also funded its preservation.
+In 2013, a restoration project by Abha Narain Lambah Associates of the complex began with funding provided by the Central Government 13th Finance Commission Grants.

+Post restoration in 2021, Ran Baas, the former guest house for the Maharaja of Patiala was developed into a 28-room luxury boutique hotel by The Park Hotels group.